GoogleCloudPlatform/microservices-demo/kustomize/components/native-grpc-health-check/README.md

-# Integrate Online Boutique with native gRPC Healthcheck probes
+# Integrate Online Boutique with native gRPC probes

-FIXME

-Kubernetes 1.24+
+The current container images of the Online Boutique apps contains the [grpc-health-probe](https://github.com/grpc-ecosystem/grpc-health-probe) binary in order to have their `liveness` and `readiness` probes working on Kubernetes.
+But, since [Kubernetes 1.24, gRPC container probes feature is in beta](https://kubernetes.io/blog/2022/05/13/grpc-probes-now-in-beta/), and this binary could be removed from the container images and the associated `Deployment` manifests can directly use the new gRPC probes (`liveness` and `readiness`).

-## Deploy Online Boutique connected to a Memorystore (Redis) instance
+## Deploy Online Boutique integrated with native gRPC probes

-To automate the deployment of Online Boutique integrated with Memorystore (Redis) you can leverage the following variation with [Kustomize](../..).
+To automate the deployment of Online Boutique integrated with native gRPC probes you can leverage the following variation with [Kustomize](../..).

 From the `kustomize/` folder at the root level of this repository, execute this command:
 ```
+SUFFIX=-native-grpc-probes
+sed -i "s/CONTAINER_IMAGES_TAG_SUFFIX/$SUFFIX/g" components/container-images-tag-suffix/kustomization.yaml
 kustomize edit add components/container-images-tag-suffix
+kustomize edit add components/native-grpc-health-check
 ```
-_Note: this Kustomize component will also remove the `redis-cart` `Deployment` and `Service` not used anymore._
+_Note: we are applying the `-native-grpc-probes` tag suffix to all the container images, it's a prebuilt image without the [grpc-health-probe](https://github.com/grpc-ecosystem/grpc-health-probe) binary since the version 0.3.10 of Online Boutique._

 This will update the `kustomize/kustomization.yaml` file which could be similar to:
 ```